 Crawl space flooding is easily identified as standing water below your home.
 Other problem signs such as musty odors or a sagging floor also indicate crawl space flooding.
 When standing water builds up below your home, it eventually damages the supportive structures that keep your home supported (floor joists, block walls, wooden support beams).

-Keep in mind, San Antonio and Austin both experience their wettest months in May, June, and October.
+Keep in mind, Texas experiences its wettest months in May, June, and October.
 During these months, the heavy precipitation saturates the soil in your yard.
 Groundwater is drained below your crawl space, and without proper crawl space protection, the groundwater grows and grows over time.
 This leads to flooding in your crawl space.

 Moreover, crawl spaces contain important home systems like HVAC or plumbing lines.
 Unfortunately, when a leak occurs in your plumbing lines, the first area to be affected will be your crawl space, as the pipes dump massive amounts of water into the area below your home.
 Eventually, crawl space flooding leads to mold growth, wood rot, and high humidity, all of which spread throughout your home as a result of the flooded crawl space.